Prepaid mobile plans

 The best way to figure out your data usage is to check your current mobile plan.
 You'll be able to find your data usage in your provider's app or when you login on their website.
 If you don't have access to that, use our data usage calculator before choosing a new plan.

-The average Aussie uses between 9.3GB (prepaid) and 17.4GB (postpaid) of mobile data per month.
-Unless your data needs a very low, it might be a good idea to start with a plan that offers anywhere between 15-20GB and see how you go.
+The average Aussie uses around 10GB (prepaid) and 20GB (postpaid) of mobile data per month.
+Unless your data needs are very low, it might be a good idea to start with a plan that offers anywhere between 15-20GB and see how you go.

 Not saying you're average - you're exceptional.
 But your data usage is probably average.